-We received numerous comments on the Fundamental Rationale for the World Anti-Doping Code from both the WADA Ethics Committee and numerous stakeholders.
-We have forwarded the stakeholders' comments to the WADA's Ethics Committee to see if a consensus view can be achieved.
-We have reviewed numerous comments and held lengthy discussions with both stakeholders and the WADA Compliance Review Committee regarding potential changes to WADA Code compliance monitoring in Article 23.
-Based on these comments, we have revised Article 23.5.
+Second Draft - We received numerous comments and held lengthy discussions with both stakeholders and the WADA Compliance Review Committee regarding potential changes to WADA Code compliance monitoring in Article 23.
+Based on those comments, we have revised Article 23.5.